 Ensure the cloth you use complements your subject’s appearance and shape.
 Neutral and pastel colours tend to work well in most shots.

 Make sure the clothing you use complements your subject’s appearance and shape.
 Neutral and pastel colours tend to work well with almost everything.

 Another way to use this framing technique is to cover parts of your subject.
 This puts the spotlight on a specific area.

 For example, if you’re photographing a person, you can cover half of their face.
 This will lead the viewer’s eye to the part of their face that’s visible.
 And it’ll make your composition more intriguing to look at.

 2. Use Natural Symmetry to Put Emphasis on Your Model

 Compositions and symmetry go very well together, especially in atmospheric photos.

-You might want to take a few steps back from your model without making your composition look busy.
+You can take a few steps back from your model without making your composition look busy.
 You can do so using basic symmetry knowledge.

 Place your subject in the middle (or somewhere close to the middle) of these environments.
-Once you do this, you’ll be able to create appealing compositions.
+This will help create appealing compositions.